bdonchenko/ragnar/README.md

 ## Description

-Bunch of classes and interfaces for building Reactive Angular applications.
+Bunch of classes and interfaces for building Simple Reactive Angular applications.
 Inspired by FLUX/Redux.

 Let's consider the main idea of Ragnar architecture - Unidirectional Dataflow.

 ![Alt text](/readme/simple_arch.png?raw=true)

 1. Store is only one.
-Store must be accessed through StoreAccessor.
+Store items are Rx Observables.

-2. Actions are updating Store through StoreAccessor.
+2. Actions are updating Store pushing payload to an Observable stream.

 3. Components are executing Actions and listening for Store updates to render prover view.
 Thats it!
 Nothing more!